Training through COVID-19

 These TrainingPeaks plans can be used in conjunction with your current triathlon plan.
 They feature 2 or 3 dryland swim workouts per week, which are designed to replace your scheduled pool and/or open water swims.

 Many races have been cancelled or postponed and your racing schedule has probably changed.
-If you purchased one of our plans between January 1st 2020 and March 21st 2020, we are offering you the chance to switch your plan to a longer length, or different type.
+If you purchased one of our plans between January 1st 2020 and March 21st 2020, we are offering you the chance to switch your plan to a longer length or different type.
+If your new plan is the same price or less we do this for free, if it costs more, then you just pay any difference.

 3. Flexible training